 Studio

-Our challenge with every project will always be driven by the collaboration between ART and DESIGN.
-How to RE-DEFINE and then RE-FINE a design ideology that is highly contemporary but always contextual.
-Though our language remains inspired by the ‘modern’ world, our voice is resoundingly our own; inspired by our people, culture, art and our engagement with the environment (whether it be Lagos, Cotonu, Dakar etc).
+Though our language remains in conversation with the ‘global’ world, our voice is resoundingly our own; inspired by our people, culture, art and our engagement with the environment (whether it be Lagos, Cotonu, Dakar etc).
 Thus working within these existing conditions, we aim to provide places within the diversity of African cities and beyond.

 MOE+AA has an office of urbanists, architects, artists, interiors + product designers.
-The office is about not just about the need to express creativity.
-It’s ultimately about people, our environment and the constant dialogue between need, aspiration, design, sustainability, exploration, collaboration and the process of making places and objects.
+The office is not just about the need to express creativity.
+It’s ultimately about people and our responsibility to each other, our environment and the constant dialogue between need and aspiration, the ecology and design exploration, sustainability, collaboration and the questions about the process of how we make places and objects.

 MOE+ run two social and capacity development programs, ‘Made Better by Design’ and ‘Building Women’.